Inspire-Software-Solutions/claude-marketplace/plugins/inspire/README.md

 # Inspire Plugin for Claude

 Connect Claude to your Inspire account to read your data and create new records directly from your Claude conversation.
+NOTE: Only available to current Inspire licensed users using Microsoft 365 (Entra Id).

 ## What's included